aditiaravind/EEG_emotion_analysis/README.md

 # Extra Comments

-- I also have a couple MATLAB codes that I used as help/inspiration (?) for the feature extraction functions
+- I also have a couple MATLAB codes that I used as help/inspiration (?) for the feature extraction functions.
-- The notebooks are sometimes needlessly detailed... (as was asked of me).